USB-C Hub vs. HDMI Switch: What Do You Really Need?

 And what about an HDMI switch?

-An HDMI switch does something completely different.
-Instead of connecting one device to multiple devices, it's all about connecting multiple devices to a single screen .
-Think of your game console, laptop, and media player, all of which you want to use on a single TV or monitor—but you only have one HDMI input available.
+An HDMI switch does something very different.
+Instead of connecting one device to multiple things, it’s about connecting multiple devices to one screen.
+Think of your game console, laptop, and media player that you all want to use on one TV or monitor — but you only have one HDMI input available.

-Buying an HDMI switch allows you to switch between devices without constantly swapping cables.
+Buying an HDMI switch lets you switch between those devices without having to swap cables each time.
 Our models even have a button or remote control for easy switching.
-Convenient, right?
+Handy, right?

 Siltcon HDMI Switch 4K 60Hz